BordianuRaul/UBB-SE-2024-Securistii/tasks5.md

 Here are some key principles and practices often associated with Osherove-style unit tests:

 **Descriptive Test Names**: Test names should clearly describe what behavior or scenario is being tested.
 A reader should understand the purpose of the test just by looking at its name.

-One Assert per Test: Each unit test should ideally contain only one assertion.
+**One Assert per Test**: Each unit test should ideally contain only one assertion.
 This makes the test focused on a single aspect of the unit under test and makes it easier to pinpoint failures.

 **Arrange-Act-Assert Structure (AAA)**: Tests are typically structured into three sections: Arrange (set up the test environment), Act (invoke the method or behavior being tested), and Assert (verify the expected outcome).